Timinator2000/Algorithm_X/07 - multiplicity/02 - multiplicity with algorithm x.md

 ('student scheduled', 'Ella', 2)
 ```

-Now we have a much more complete set of requirements.
+This is a much more complete set of requirements.
 Four requirements must be covered, resulting in four lessons being scheduled, one for Drew, one for Lola and two for Ella.

 # Actions Need More Precision